The technical problem behind Sociail is not "add AI to chat."

 Open communication infrastructure matters because collaboration should not be locked into a closed silo from the beginning.
 Matrix gives us a foundation for rooms, identity, messaging, federation potential, and secure communication patterns.

-The agent model should be role-based.
+The AI participant model should be role-based.

 This keeps the AI from becoming a vague black box.